BitsInGits/Auto-NatureVideoCreator/README.md

 Then upload this to tiktok on your profile given in the cookies.txt file

 used.txt is a list of all already used videos

+quotes.txt is a list of many quotes, where one gets added to the video. in the first line it says wich line index was the last one use, so to restart from the top write just a 0 in the first line